crownloyal/spelling-bee/README.md

 =Architecture:=

 Classes and Modules:
-SBGameServer - launches instances of SBGame and SBGameRegistry
+SBGameServer/debug-sbserver - launches instances of SBGame and SBGameRegistry, and pulls them together for a working spelling bee game
+Also launches grpc server

-SBGame - Interacting with SBGameRegistry as a player would
+SBGame - Interacting with SBGameRegistry as a player would Sets up connection to the oxford dictionary api

 SBGameRegistry - Game in-memory singleton that holds current game state such as
     - letters
     - solution attempt
 This is a singleton to have multiple clients interact with the same instance instead of spawning a new instance for each

 Config files and utility such as API keys and constats are stored in config and config_game respectively